-(iii) Write about the changing relationship between Ralph and Jack in Lord of the Flies.
-In your answer you should refer to events in the novel and its social, cultural and historical context.
+(iii) 'Fear is a driving force for the characters in Lord of the Flies.'
+To what extent do you agree with this statement?
+Remember to support your answer with reference to events in the novel and to comment on its social, cultural and historical context.
 [20 + 4]